-UNIT-III HUMAN PHYSIOLOGY
+UNIT -III HUMAN PHYSIOLOGY

-1. Explain human Digestive System?
+The human Digestive System

-A. Definition: The system of organs responsible for getting food into and out of the body and for making use of food to keep the body healthy.
+Definition: The system of organs responsible for getting food into and out of the body and for making use of food to keep the body healthy.

-The digestive system includes the salivary glands, mouth, esophagus, stomach, liver, gallbladder, pancreases, small Intestine, large intestine, rectum, and anus.
+The digestive system includes the salavary glands, mouth, esphagus, stomach, liver, gallblader, pancrease, small Intestine, large intestine, rectum, anus.

-The digestive system is made up of the gastrointestinal tract(GI) also call the digestive tract and their liver, pancreases, and gallbladder.
+The digestive system is made up of the gastrointestinal tract(GI) also call the digestive tract and their liver, pancrease, and gallbladder.
 The GI tract is a series of hallow organs joined in a long twisting tube from the mouth to the anus.
 The hallow organs that make up the GI tract are the mouth, esophagus, stomach, small intestine, large intestine which includes the rectum and anus.
 Food enters the mouth and passes to the anus through the hallow organs of the GI tract.
 The liver, pancreas and gallbladder are the solid organs of the digestive system.
 The digestive system helps the body digest food.